kziraddin/Arrays/README.md

 # Array Operations in Python

-This project demonstrates how to perform basic fixed-size array (static array) operations in Python, such as inserting elements at the end, at the beginning, and at a specified index.
+This project demonstrates how to perform basic fixed-size array operations in Python, such as inserting elements at the end, at the beginning, and at a specified index.
 It mimics low-level array behavior (like in C/C++) using pre-allocated lists.

 ---